albertodonato/lmetrics/README.md

-# LMetrics - Prometheus  for metrics parsed from log files
+# LMetrics - Prometheus exporter for metrics parsed from log files

 LMetrics allows defining Prometheus metrics, parsing logfiles based on regexp-based match rules to extract values for metrics, and exports them via an